sondr3/git-ignore/README.md

 ## Printing templates

-Once you've found your templates, you can print them by omitting `-l|--list`. **Note:** listing and searcing for templates is inexact, but printing them requires exact matches.
+Once you've found your templates, you can print them by omitting `-l|--list`. **Note:** listing and searching for templates is inexact, but printing them requires exact matches.

 ```sh
 $ git ignore rust intellij+all